dguminsk/okadminfinder/README.rst

 OKadminFinder created for `Pentest Box <https://pentestbox.com/>`_, but it can use as alone util

-If you use it without Pentest Box, you should install library `Requests<https://github.com/kennethreitz/requests/>`_ for Python
+If you use it without Pentest Box, you should install library `Requests <https://github.com/kennethreitz/requests/>`_ for Python

 Used
 ----
 in Python:

 .. code-block:: python

     >>> okadminfinder.py
+    ...

 in Bash:

 .. code-block:: bash

     $ python okadminfinder.py
+    ...

 in Pentest Box (if customaliase are):

 .. code-block:: cmd

     $ okadminfinder
+    ...

 If you wanna use that util in `Pentest Box <https://pentestbox.com/>`_, place this files to directory PentestBox Directory\bin\WebApplications\okadminfinder
 After that, you must add custom alias.